KashminShrestha/Event-and-Festival-Promotion/README.md

 - Django 5.x
 - A Firebase project with credentials
 - Khalti API keys
-- Mailtrap account for email testing
+- Docker Desktop (for MailHog) for email testing / Mailtrap account for email testing

 ---